peerlibrary/meteor-blaze-common-component/README.md

 Usage
 -----

-This package simply supersedes [Blaze Components](https://github.com/peerlibrary/meteor-blaze-components) package.
-Instead of using Blaze Components package, replace it with a dependency on this package.
+You can use `CommonComponent` as a base class for your components and `CommonMixin` for your mixins.

-The idea is that instead of using Blaze global template helpers you can simply use methods shared between all your components by using a common base class with them.
+The idea is that instead of using Blaze global template helpers you can simply use methods shared between all your components by using a common base class for them.
 In this way interaction between helpers is much cleaner and can nicely tie into the rest of the object-oriented programming.

-Then, use `CommonComponent` as a base class for your components and `CommonMixin` for your mixins.
+This package provides some common features community found useful in their components.

 See [code itself](https://github.com/peerlibrary/meteor-blaze-common-component/blob/master/base.coffee) for documentation of available features in code comments.